-32 The TDAG bureau should maintain contact among themselves and with BDT by electronic means to the extent practicable and meet not less than once per year, including one meeting prior to the meeting of TDAG, in order to properly organize the coming meeting, including the review and approval of a time-management plan.
+11.8 The TDAG bureau should maintain contact among themselves and with BDT by electronic means to the extent practicable and meet not less than once per year, including one meeting prior to the meeting of TDAG, in order to properly organize the coming meeting, including the review and approval of a time-management plan.

-33 In order to facilitate its task, TDAG may complement these working procedures with additional procedures.
-It can establish other groups to study a particular topic, where appropriate, as provided in Resolution 24 (Rev. Dubai, 2014) of WTDC and within existing financial resources.
+11.9 In order to facilitate its task, TDAG may complement these working procedures with additional procedures.
+It can establish other groups to study a particular topic, where necessary, as provided in Resolution 24 of WTDC and within existing financial resources.

-34 After each TDAG meeting, a concise summary of conclusions shall be drawn up by the secretariat to be distributed in accordance with normal ITU-D procedures.
+11.10 After each TDAG meeting, a concise summary of conclusions shall be drawn up by the secretariat to be distributed in accordance with normal ITU-D procedures.
 It should contain only TDAG proposals, recommendations and conclusions in respect to the above items.

-35 In accordance with No. 215JA of the Convention, at its last meeting prior to WTDC, TDAG shall prepare a report for WTDC.
-This report should summarize TDAG's activities on the matters assigned to it by WTDC, including linkages to the strategic and operational plans, and offer advice on allocation of work, proposals on ITU-D working methods, strategies and relations with other relevant bodies inside and outside ITU, as appropriate.
-Likewise, it shall offer advice on the implementation of the regional initiatives.
+11.11 In accordance with No. 215JA of the Convention, at its last meeting prior to WTDC, TDAG shall prepare a report for WTDC.
+This report should summarize TDAG's activities on the matters assigned to it by WTDC, including its work to facilitate linkages to the strategic and operational plans, and offer advice on allocation of work, proposals on ITU-D working methods, strategies and relations with other relevant bodies inside and outside ITU, as appropriate.
+Likewise, it shall provide advice on the implementation and evaluation of the regional initiatives.
 This report shall be transmitted to the Director for submission to the conference.

-SECTION 10 – Regional and world meetings of the Sector
+SECTION 12 – Regional and world meetings of the Sector

-36 In general, the same working methods found in this resolution, and in particular those relating to the submission and processing of contributions, apply, mutatis mutandis, to other regional and world meetings of the Sector, with the exception of those referred to in Articles 22 of the ITU Constitution and 16 of the ITU Convention.
+12.1 In general, the same working methods found in this resolution, and in particular those relating to the submission and processing of contributions, apply, mutatis mutandis, to other regional and world meetings of the Sector, with the exception of those referred to in Article 22 of the Constitution and Article 16 of the Convention.

-Annex 1 to Resolution 1 (Rev. Dubai, 2014)
+Annex 1 to Resolution 1 (Rev. Buenos-Aires, 2017)

-Model for drafting Recommendations
+Template for drafting Recommendations

 The ITU Telecommunication Development Sector (ITU-D) (general terminology applicable to all Recommendations),